Photos by Judith Glynn – New York City, Cunard Queen Mary 2, Ireland, Cuba, India, Madrid

 The Barber Who Created a Picasso Museum

 It’s common for expatriates with a cause to befriend fellow countrymen in their adopted land.
-For some, daily living without the awareness of their birth country around them can grate on the mind.
 Perhaps that pathos led Pablo Picasso to support fellow Spaniard Eugenio Arias when they met.
-The artist had already spent 90 percent of his life living outside of Spain because of its fascism.
+The artist had already most of his life living outside of Spain because of its fascism.
 Arias, a barber, had fled the country in 1939 when Franco won its civil war.

 Portugal’s Devotion to Ginja